zeeshanmcp12/golang/notes.md

     - var fruitList [4]string
       - var -> keyword
       - fruitList -> var name
-      - [4] -> Length of array, such that elements to be in Array.
+      - [4] -> Length of array, which means elements in Array.
       - string -> data type
       - var fruitList [4]string -> here, we just declared an array but not initialized.
       - fruitList[0] = "Apple" -> here, we initialized the array with value.